shierve/NEM-voting-specifications/README.md

 2. **Get all the votes and apply filter**

-Now that we have all the option addresses we ask the API for all the transactions sent to them and store them separately, so that we have all the transactions sent to each option account.
+Now that we have all the option addresses we ask the API for all the transactions sent to them and store them separately, so that we have all the transactions sent to each option account, we are only interested on transactions of type 257 (normal transactions) and 4100 (multisig transactions).

 If the date of ending of the poll is in the future we are performing a provisional vote counting.
 The results can be unreliable since the importances of accounts change overtime, so the final result can vary a lot from the provisional results.
 In the other hand if the date of ending is in the past then we will be performing a definitive count.
 The importances that will be taken are those that accounts had at the last harvested block before the poll end.